strimzi/strimzi.github.io/_posts/2025-08-26-strimzi-metrics-reporter.md

 ```

 We also provide some [Grafana Dashboards](https://github.com/strimzi/strimzi-kafka-operator/tree/0.48.0/examples/metrics/strimzi-metrics-reporter/grafana-dashboards) to help you get started with visualizing your Kafka metrics in the Prometheus format.
+Strimzi Metrics Reporter can also be used with Kafka Connect and Kafka MirrorMaker 2, and we provide [examples](https://github.com/strimzi/strimzi-kafka-operator/tree/0.48.0/examples/metrics/strimzi-metrics-reporter) for these too.

 ### Conclusion
 We have shown you how to deploy the Strimzi Metrics Reporter in your Kafka cluster and given some reasons why you might want to use it as an alternative to other monitoring tools.